WestonSF/ArcGISWebAppBuilderAddLocalDataWidget/README.md

 * Creates a feature layer from a CSV, shapefile or GPX and adds to the map.
 * Dynamically symbolise the layers added to the map.
 * Add polyline and polygon data from a CSV file.
+* Labelling of features.

 ## Requirements

 * Notepad or your favorite HTML editor
 * Web browser with access to the Internet
+* In the config.json file for the application, set the "showlabel" parameter in the "mapOptions" object to true

 ## Installation Instructions